carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![NAT vs IG](https://miro.medium.com/max/1400/1*gftv4LSqU_12kRqNwYISJw.webp)

-- NAT gateways/instances provides **private subnets access to internet traffic**, but ensures internet traffic does not initiate a connection with the instances.
+- NAT gateways/instances provides to **private subnets OUTBOUT traffic to Internet**, but ensures internet traffic does not initiate a connection with the instances.
+  - Exam Tip: A NAT gateway/instance is NOT used for providing **inbound traffic** to private Subnets.
+Options:
+    - ELB running in Public Subnet in the same AZ than the private subnet
+    - Bastion Host in the Public Subnet operate with servies running in the private subnet
 - The NAT gateway/instance **must live in a public subnet and then for a private subnet to connect to it**, the private subnet must have a route in its route table that directs traffic to it.
 - Use Case: For example this can enable our EC2 Instances in a private subnet to go out and download software by communicating with our Internet Gateway.
 - NAT Gateway/Instances works with IPv4
-- Exam Tip: A NAT gateway/instance is used for **outbound traffic** not inbound traffic and cannot make applications available to internet-based clients.

 ##### NAT Instances (legacy)